carpentries-incubator/hpc-intro/_episodes/04-modules.md

 > ```
 > {: .output}
 >
-> We can get a full list of enviroment variables using the command,
+> We can get a full list of environment variables using the command,
 >
 > ```
 > {{ site.remote.prompt }} env